 Sargent Ponds Loop

 For this entire loop it would be required for the hiker to walk North Point Road for 1.5 miles back to their car, unless a second car were available to spot.
 However, as a visitor to the area a second car might not be an option.
-With that in mind, the road is a nice walk at the end of a day, but an out and back to Upper Sargent Pond might just be the ticket.
+With that in mind, the road is a nice walk at the end of a day.

 How to get there